Meowlan/wbui/README.md

 ## TODO 📝

 - [ ] Synchronize panel state between players (shared browsing)
+- [ ] Maybe a mouse lock for 3D games?
+Or a way to show the fullscreen, both seems bleh
+- [-] Add better support for drag and hover operations, still needs some tweaks
 - [x] Improve input support for text fields and form elements
-- [ ] Add better support for drag and hover operations
 - [x] A lock setting to prevent any input onto the screen
+- [x] Spatial audio, no idea on how that will work

 ## Credits 👏